teracyhq-incubator/pixelate/README.md

 Overview
 ========

-This libray can turn an image's canvas to a selectable area that you can select and real time preview what is changing.
+This libray can turn an image's canvas, element, source link to a selectable area that you can select and real time preview what is changing.

 Here are the sample of what this pixelate library can do: